kevin801221/Amazing-AgenticUniversity-The-Hub-for-Modern-Agent-Frameworks/README.md

 ## 🆕 Update Log

+- **2025/08/07** — Added `langgraph/` with a low-level orchestration framework for building, managing, and deploying stateful agents.
 - **2025/08/03** — Added `function_calling_MCP/` with a multi-agent system for stock insights.
 - **2025/07/27** — Added `muti-agent_crewai/` with a multi-agent system for stock insights.
 - **2025/07/11** — Added `RAG_Techniques/` with a complete tutorial on RAG techniques.